Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Step 1: Define the Pyomo process model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The process model for the reaction kinetics problem is shown below.
-We build the model in without any data or discretization.
+We build the model without any data or discretization.

 .. literalinclude:: ../../../../pyomo/contrib/doe/examples/reactor_experiment.py
     :start-after: Create flexible model without data